 The Modern Slavery Act 2015 (Act) requires any commercial organisation in any sector, which supplies goods or services, and carries on a business or part of a business in the United Kingdom, and is above a specified total turnover, to produce and publish an annual slavery and human trafficking statement.

 1. Organisational structure

 Serabi Gold plc is an established gold production and development company, with its shares listed on the stock exchanges operated by AIM in the United Kingdom and the TSX in Canada.
 Current gold production of 40,000 ounce per annum is derived from the Company’s Palito Complex mining operations located in the Tapajos region, in the southwest of the state of Para in northern Brazil.
-The Company is developing the Coringa gold project also located in the Tapajos region and currently anticipates that this will be in production early in 2020.
-The Company directly employs approximately 350 staff in its operations in Brazil and has a small head office staff based in London, England.
+The Company is developing the Coringa gold project also located in the Tapajos region and currently anticipates that this will be in production before the end of 2021.
+The Company directly employs approximately 550 personnel in its operations in Brazil and has a small head office staff based in London, England.

 2. Our policies on slavery and human trafficking

 2.1 The Company will not use or allow the use of forced, compulsory labour, slavery, servitude or human trafficking in the course of its business.
 This includes sexual exploitation, securing services by force, threats or deception and securing services from children and vulnerable persons.

 2.2 The Company operates the following policies which are relevant to the prevention of slavery and human trafficking in its operations:

 2.2.1 Anti-slavery and human trafficking policy – this policy sets out the steps that the Company has taken, and will take, to prevent human trafficking and slavery within its business and its supply chain.